Virtual Counseling: Is Online Counseling for Teens and Young Adults Effective?

 Teens and young adults are truly members of today’s digital generation.
-In fact, one study found that the average American teen spent nearly nine hours online every day.
+In fact, one study found that the average American teen spent just over eight hours online every day.
 A rising trend in screen usage from a cross-sectional study coincides with another trend: the increasing prevalence of online therapy and virtual counseling.
 If you’re concerned about your child’s mental health, research shows that counseling can help.
 But is virtual counseling just as effective as traditional in-person therapy?

 Reasons To Try Online Counseling